High-Paying Trade Jobs Sit Empty, While High School Grads Line Up For University

 Yet the march to bachelor's degrees continues.
 And while people who get them are more likely to be employed and make more money than those who don't, that premium appears to be softening; their median earnings were lower in 2015, when adjusted for inflation, than in 2010.

 "There's that perception of the bachelor's degree being the American dream, the best bang for your buck," said Kate Blosveren Kreamer, deputy executive director of Advance CTE, an association of state officials who work in career and technical education.
 "The challenge is that in many cases it's become the fallback.
-People are going to college without a plan, without a career in mind, because the mindset in high school is just, 'Go to college.'"
+People are going to college without a plan, without a career in mind, because the mindset in high school is just, 'Go to college.' "

 It's not that finding a job in the trades, or even manufacturing, means needing no education after high school.
 Most regulators and employers require certificates, certifications or associate degrees.
 But those cost less and take less time than earning a bachelor's degree.
 Tuition and fees for in-state students to attend a community or technical college in Washington State, for example, come to less than half the cost of a four-year public university, the state auditor points out, and less than a tenth of the price of attending a private four-year college.